wp-plugins/flexytalk-widget/readme.txt

 * Is it free?
 Yes it is absolutely free.
 Your free account never expires, there are no limits on the number of chats you can answer, it's ad-free and no annoying messages are sent to the visitor.
 We only ask you to rate and review our plugin.

-* How can I customize the widget displayed on my website?
- We offer a paid plan where you can customize the widget and messages displayed, plus many more features.

 * How should I finish a chat session?
 Send the message "!end" on your IM application.
 This will trigger a "goodbye" message to the visitor and you will be ready to answer new chat request.

+* How do I retrieve my offline messages?
+At any moment send the bot the message "!off".
+The bot will send you a response with your unread messages.

 * Can I use my Google hosted domain account to answer chats?
 Yes, but you need to add some DNS entries to your domain.
 Read: http://support.google.com/a/bin/answer.py?hl=en&answer=34143